endoflife-date/endoflife.date/products/numpy.md

 > [NumPy](https://numpy.org/) offers comprehensive mathematical functions, random number generators, linear algebra routines, Fourier transforms, and more.

 All minor versions of NumPy released in the prior 24 months, and at minimum the last three minor versions, are supported.
-The project uses semantic versioning.

-For more details, have a look at [NEP 0029](https://numpy.org/neps/nep-0029-deprecation_policy.html).
+NumPy follows SemVer.